 This mode provides compatibility with the cfront 3.0 dialect of C++.
-See "Extensions Accepted in Cfront 2.1 and 3.0 Compatibility Mode" on page 6-9.
+See "Extensions Accepted in cfront 2.1 and 3.0 Compatibility Mode" on page 5-9 for more information.

 Transition Mode

 Transition mode is one of the three ANSI C compilation modes.
 It is intended to help customers convert their existing C code so it makes use of ANSI C semantics.
 This mode provides all the features of ANSI C mode, but the compiler issues additional diagnostic messages where ANSI C semantics conflict with the traditional semantics used in Old mode.
 To compile in Transition mode, invoke cc++ with the -xt option.